What Is a cURL Command and How to Use It

 Conclusion

-cURL is a powerful and widely used command.
-It’s useful when you’re dependent on the command line.
+cURL is a powerful and widely used tool, especially if you use the command line often.
 It has several options and supports multiple protocols.
-That’s a pretty great reason to learn this command!

-Remember, if you want to learn some advanced commands, refer to the manual that should be in all Unix versions:
+If you want to learn more about this command, refer to the built-in manual that is available with all Unix versions:

 man curl